sedelpeuch/ronoco/ronoco-documentation/src/documentation/api-detailed.md

 Allows you to get all Cartesian points in the ros parameters server (on the name "cartesianPoints")

-<member> Return </member> a json with cartesian points if everything is ok, a 404 error else
+<member> Return </member> a json with cartesian points if everything is OK, a 404 error else

 <method> get_one_point(identifiant) </method>